MNN's Contribution to the Sustainable Development Goals

 In 2015, the United Nations launched 17 Sustainable Development Goals (SDGs) to end poverty, fight inequality and injustice, and tackle climate change by 2030.

 The SDGs provide a blueprint for human progress and a clear call to action for businesses to contribute to a better future.

 The COVID-19 crisis has posed a huge challenge to society and has led to a reversal of progress on a number of SDGs: for example, over 100 million additional people have been pushed into extreme poverty, 1.6 billion children have missed school during the last year and the pandemic has widened gender inequalities with others.

 Public access media and media education can help accelerate progress towards delivering the SDGs as society builds back better.

 What’s MNN’s role?

-Furthermore, MNN plays a significant role the global approach by connecting many of New York City's immigrant communities with their countries and cultures of origin.
+Furthermore, MNN plays a significant role in the global approach by connecting many of New York City's immigrant communities with their countries and cultures of origin.
 These include Puerto Rico, the Dominican Republic, Haiti, Colombia, Peru, Ecuador, the Filipino-American community, and the Indigenous peoples of the Caribbean-Boriken, among others.